bc-computing/gus-automation/README.md

 # Move results notes

 1. Set_config (sets cloudlab user to logname)
+- Do this at root

-2. On control, move_results to local user
+2. On control, move_results from root to local user

 3. On local, use rsync to sync results from control machine
 - How to find  consistent ip for log in?